-But the girls never expected to uncover a family secret that involves a hidden time machine and their mysterious (and grumpy) grandpa.
+But the girls never expected to uncover a family secret that involves a hidden time machine and their grandparents.
 They also never expected they’d be traveling through time, meeting historical figures, dodging danger, and learning all about the very events that helped shape history.

 In the first book, the girls travel to 1738 to meet a young George Washington.

 Never Give Up